Known Issues on JURECA

 Update 2023-05-25: All affected systems have received a second ferrite bead in the cables of the affected links.
 This has improved the situation significantly.
 However some jobs still trigger the problem ocassionally.
 The current strategy is to identify nodes where this happens and treat them as “weak” nodes which require a third ferrite bead or an InfiniBand card replacement.
 This is not considered a fix, but a workaround from the hardware side.

-Workaround/Suggested Action: While we wait for a definite fix, and besides the effort on the hardware side, we currently recommend the following environment variables to try to mitigate the link flip issue:
+Workaround/Suggested Action: Until the fix if completely deployed, we currently recommend the following environment variables to try to mitigate the link flip issue:

 export NCCL_IB_TIMEOUT=50 export UCX_RC_TIMEOUT=4s export NCCL_IB_RETRY_CNT=10